Toast5286/Yolo_grpc/README.md

 ## YOLO functions

 All YOLO functions are stored in the "YoloService.py" file.
 It contains 3 main functions.
+The resulting output file from predict and track have the same atributes as results class from ultralytic.
+More details here: https://docs.ultralytics.com/reference/engine/results/#ultralytics.engine.results.Results

 **predict**:
 Used to run the model.predict() function from ultralytics.
 It expects to receive a datafile variable that is a binary .mat file (containing the image to be analyzed) and a model (based on the ultralytics models).
 It outputs a .mat file containing the class index, the confidence levels, data, ids, 'is_track', image shape, xywh, xyxy and there normalized variants.